flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 Once you switch on the Virtual Boy, you will see two **monochromatic red** pictures (one for each eye) through the eyepiece.
 So far, so good?
 Well, here is the interesting part: **this console doesn't have a screen**.
 What you're seeing is more of an illusion, so let's take a closer look at what's really going on.

-The topics involved in explaining this (including optics, visual phenomenons, and so on) may seem complex at first, so I drew many diagrams to make this section a little more immersive.
+The topics involved in explaining this (including optics, visual phenomena, and so on) may seem complex at first, so I drew many diagrams to make this section a little more immersive.

 #### Scanner {.tabs .active}